-The story of how Uffa Fox and Roger deQuincey won the New York Canoe Club International Challenge Cup may be read starting from this page.
+The story of how Uffa Fox and Roger deQuincey won the New York Canoe Club International Challenge Cup may be read both here, for Uffa Fox' account and here, for a version from the North American viewpoint.
 Suffice to say that in 1933 Uffa Fox designed and built, for himself and deQuincey, a pair of Racing Canoes that were capable of being raced under both the British and the US canoe rules.
 For Britain they left the sliding seats ashore and used a short centreboard, whilst in the US they added the planks and longer centreboard and accepted 40lbs excess weight.
 They also fitted a revised sloop rig which consisted of an unstayed mast with a rigid wooden spar as forestay, which, by the skin of its teeth, met the letter of the US rules' requirement for two masts.

 Well, they went to the USA, they won both sailing and even sailing/paddling races, and they brought the New York Trophy, along with a bunch of other silverware.
 They also came back with, and left behind, a firm determination to create a common rule set.
 This came to pass within a very few years and a compromise sailing Canoe rule set emerged.
 Unsuprisingly Uffa became the dominant canoe designer in the UK until the post war era.
 The Fox boats were big, powerful boats with notably full ends: they carried maximum beam almost as far aft as possible, and the stern was close to the 90 degree limit imposed by the rules.